storybookjs/ember/docs/sharing/storybook-composition.md

 <!-- prettier-ignore-end -->

 <div class="aside">
- We would like to point out that there's some limitations to composition.
-For now addons in composed Storybooks will not work as they do in non composed Storybooks.
+ 💡 Limitation: Addons in composed Storybooks will not work as they normally do in non-composed Storybook.
 </div>

 ## Compose local Storybooks

-You can also compose Storybook that are running locally.
-For instance, if you have a React Storybook and a Angular Storybook running on different ports:
+You can also compose multiple Storybooks that are running locally.
+For instance, if you have a React Storybook and a Angular Storybook running on different ports you can update your configuration file (i.e., `.storybook/main.js`) and reference them;

 <!-- prettier-ignore-start -->